-I make art that creates movement in space.
-My oil paintings of geometric masses of color on shaped canvas look sculptural, but mount flat on the wall with no need for a frame.
-My drawings and paintings leave the 2-D surface to become objects in their own right, to fluctuate between flatness and volume, bridging the divide between sculpture, painting and drawing.
+I make art that transforms space.
+I draw and I paint.
+Drawing is an adventure as I feel my way around a sheet of paper.
+And I paint when there are shapes and colors that I want to explore.
+My oil paintings of geometric masses of color on shaped canvas look sculptural, but mount flat on the wall.
+My drawings and paintings become objects in their own right, to fluctuate between flatness and volume, bridging the divide between sculpture, painting and drawing.
 Often grouped in diptychs, triptychs, or more, the surrounding space is activated, so that the entire wall becomes the canvas.
 Unconventional perspective seemingly defies gravity in a boundless space.

 I strive to work beyond the boundaries of the familiar to have the work evolve naturally.
 Its a wabi-sabi thing.
 Process is visible.
 Brushstrokes, and underlying brushstrokes, reveal themselves.
-Shapes are loosely filled in.
 Its not perfect.
 The work keeps on growing.